CMU-Heinz-95702/lab5-cryptography/README.md

 Compile and run the server code first.
 If an exception is thrown, change the port number and try again (and use that port number in the client).
 Then compile and run the client code.
-Enter an integer and then verify that the client receives back the integer that you entered + 1.
+Enter an integer into the running client and then verify that the client receives back the integer that you entered + 1.

 :checkered_flag:**This is the checkpoint for this lab.
 Show your TA that you have the client and server